msgpack/msgpack-php/README.md

 ## Install

 ### Install from PECL
-Msgpack is an PECL extension, thus you can simply install it by:
+Msgpack is a PECL extension, thus you can simply install it by:

 ```shell
 pecl install msgpack